Mortgage navigation for non-traditional income

 • Understand mortgage readiness

-See where your profile may already be strong and where preparation could help.
+See where your profile may be strong and where more preparation may help.

 • Learn what lenders look for

-Translate self-employed income, deductions, and deposit patterns into lender questions.
+Understand how self-employed income, deductions, and deposit patterns may affect lender questions.

-Build a practical checklist before you speak with a licensed professional.
+Build a practical checklist before speaking with a licensed professional.

 • Compare loan paths